CIFS Human Rights Cases

 CIFS has followed with concern the assassination of Iranian scientists over the past couple of years.
 In 2012, APS officially condemned these assassinations.

 Condemning Iranian Physicist Assassinations, Letter from 2012 APS President Robert Byer

 APS President Condemns Wave of Iranian Scientist Assassinations - APS News, April 2012

-Bobyshev and Afanasyev were detained beginning in March 2010 without formal charges against them.
+Bobyshev and his colleague Yevgeny Afanasyev were both detained in March 2010 without formal charges against them.
 In June 2012, they were found guilty of treason charges and sentenced to 12 and 12.5 years in prison, respectively.
 Sadly, Afanasyev passed away in prison in 2015.
 Bobyshev remains in prison.

 In December 2015, CIFS wrote to the Russian Minister of Education and Science to express its concern about the treatment of distinguished scientists at the Institute of Theoretical and Experimental Physics (ITEP).
 CIFS noted that scientists at ITEP had been restricted from freely expressing themselves and punished when disagreeing with the administration.